-Brunswick Historical Society and has been recognized by the Preservation League of New York State for its restoration and adaptive reuse.15
+Brunswick Historical Society and has been recognized by the Preservation League of New York State for its restoration and adaptive reuse.

 The Town also has a number of cemeteries and burial grounds.
 The largest are Forest Park Cemetery, also known as Forest Hills Cemetery on Pinewoods Avenue near Troy Country Club, Eagle Mills Cemetery on the corner of Garfield Road and NYS Route 2, St Peters Cemetery off Oakwood Avenue in northwest Brunswick, and Saint John De Baptist Cemetery off Spring Avenue Ext. in Mountain View.
-Forest Park Cemetery was built during the late 1800s when the rural cemetery movement was popular.
-At the time, cemeteries in cities were running out of space and rural cemeteries provided both a permanent and dignified resting place for the dead as well as a place of beauty for the living.
+Forest Park Cemetery was built during the late 1800s when the rural cemeteries provided both a permanent and dignified resting place for the dead as well as a place of beauty for the living.
 Forest Park, along with a few of the other rural cemeteries in Town are mostly unattended and in various states of disrepair.